awsdocs/nice-dcv-admin-guide/doc_source/security-authorization.md

 ## Default permissions file<a name="security-authorization-default"></a>

-The default permissions file is used for all sessions if you don't specify a custom permissions file when creating a session\.
+If you don't specify a custom permissions file when creating a session, the default permissions file is used for all sessions\.
 The default permissions file grants only the session owner full access to all features\.

 You can customize the default permissions file to include custom authorizations\.
 The default permissions file is located in `C:\Program Files\NICE\DCV\Server\conf\default.perm` on Windows NICE DCV servers and `/etc/dcv/default.perm` on Linux NICE DCV servers\.